JohnLRBrock/JohnBrock/john-brock-js/_posts/2017-07-27-airbnb-style-guide-chapter-01.md

 Each post will cover a section of the style guide and will explain terminology, techniques and the reason behind the rules.

 > # What the heck is ESLint and JSCS?
 Periodically in the guide you'll see links labeled with either ESLint and JSCS.
-These are two popular **linting programs**, which check your for errors, style mistakes, and bad practices in your code.
-I go deeper into them in a soon to be released john-brock.js post but suffice it to say that if you're doing anything more than trivial programming you should be using a linter.
+These are two popular **linting programs**, which check for errors, style mistakes, and bad practices in your code.
+I will go deeper into them in a soon to be released john-brock.js post but suffice it to say that if you're doing anything more than trivial programming you should be using a linter.
 For JavaScript I would recommend [ESLint][eslint].

 <br>
 ## Section 1: Types